C1. Patterns and Relationships

 Duration: approximately 30 minutes

 Display the selected pattern representations.
-Have students realize that the tree grows steadily from year to year, and that this growth is represented by the addition of the same number of pattern blocks, creating a growing pattern.
+Have students realize that the tree grows steadily from year to year, and that this growth is represented by the addition of the same number of pattern blocks being added on.

 Ask questions such as: